section-engineering-education/engineering-education/content/articles/index.md

 ![problem](/engineering-education/Automatic-type-promotion/int2.png)

 This error is caused by the automatic promotion of the type `byte` to the entire execution time.
-Therefore if it has to be a `byte`, then typecasting needs to be performed explicitly.
+Therefore if it has to be a byte, typecasting needs to be performed explicitly.

 Below is a full java program illustrating Automatic type promotion: